DoubleNemesis/Death-in-the-City/totb/README.md

-witness page needs a door to open to reveal witness witness page should lead to another page or eg bin link / postman link (to get loveletter) to trial witness page should close out with extra info sometimes
+witness page needs a door to open to reveal witness witness page should lead to another page or eg bin link / postman link (to get loveletter) to trial witness page should close out with extra info sometimes one of women is weightlifter - find that in the bin - photo of her with muscles!!!! chey got something new with blackmail cash

 # Getting Started with Create React App